org-arl/unet-blog/_posts/2021-05-31-intelligent-transmissions.md

 <p align="center">Figure 2.
 UnetStack's web interface</p>

-To repeat this a 100 times, once every second, the script can be updated to:
+To repeat this 100 times, once every second, the script can be updated to:

 ```groovy
 100.times {